-Trigeminal neuralgia (TN) is a problem with the trigeminal nerve.
+Trigeminal neuralgia (TN) is pain in the trigeminal nerve of the head.
 The nerve senses touch, pain, pressure, and temperature.
 It also helps make saliva and tears.
 TN causes severe, shooting pain along one side of the face.

 |The Trigeminal Nerve|